Skip to content

 No External Receiver Needed The 2GIG EDGE has a built-in 345 MHz receiver.
 No separate RF module is required — the MINI-345 works out of the box.

-About Wireless Zone Programming on the 2GIG EDGE
+About wireless zone programming on the 2GIG EDGE

 The 2GIG EDGE uses a guided programming system accessed through the Installer Toolbox on the 7" touchscreen.
 Each wireless zone has its own set of parameters: equipment type, TXID (serial number), loop number, zone type, voice descriptor, and supervision settings.